cupcake-recipes.com

 Preparation Steps

-• Heat vegetable oil in a large skillet over medium-high heat.
-Brown the floured steaks on both sides, about 2-3 minutes per side.
-Remove steaks from skillet and place in the slow cooker.
+• Heat a large skillet over medium-high heat and brown the patties on both sides, about 3–4 minutes per side.
+They don’t need to be fully cooked, just nicely browned.
+Transfer them to the slow cooker.

-• Pour the tomato mixture over the steaks in the slow cooker.
-Cover and cook on low for 6-8 hours or on high for 3-4 hours, until the beef is tender.
+• Cover and cook on LOW for 4–5 hours, until the beef is cooked through and tender.

-• Serve hot, spooning the gravy over the steaks.
+• Spoon the rich gravy over the patties before serving.

 Recipes Should You See